PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation: Experimental Results

 \textbf{Impact of Structure and Temporal Attention:} We also try to remove the head placement guidance and temporal attention mechanisms from AnimateNet.
-This modification leads to a noticeable decrease in coherence across frames in the generated videos.
-As illustrated in Figure~\ref{fig3}, while the lip synchronization remains somewhat accurate, there is a clear inconsistency in head placement and noticeable distortions between consecutive frames.
+This modification leads to a noticeable decrease in coherence across the generated video frames.
+As illustrated in Fig.~\ref{fig3}, while the lip synchronization remains somewhat accurate, there is a clear inconsistency in head placement and noticeable distortions between consecutive frames.
 Interestingly, without temporal attention, the generative model often fails to maintain consistency in the clothing of the generated talking faces.
-This variation underscores the crucial role of head placement guidance and temporal attention in maintaining the stability and continuity of head movements throughout the video. s
+This variation underscores the crucial role of head placement guidance and temporal attention in maintaining the stability and continuity of head movements throughout the video.